airsidemobile/JOSESwift/README.md

 Contributions to the project are encouraged and always welcome. :nerd_face:

 If you want to contribute, please submit a pull request.
-For feature requests, feature discussions or bug reports, just open an issue.
+For feature requests, discussions or bug reports, just open an issue.

 Checkout our [contributing guidelines](CONTRIBUTING.md) for a little more information.